diogogithub/gnu-social/docs/developer/src/storage.md

 `TemporaryFile` is how GNU social handles/represents any file that isn't in a permanent state, i.e., not yet ready to be moved to storage.

-So, as with the URL, the `Attachment` entity won't store the information, only link to it.
+So, the `Attachment` entity won't store the information, only point to it.

 #### Example
 Here's how the `ImageEncoder` plugin creates a temporary file to manipulate an